danielnewt/RazorPagesPokedex/src/PokemonApiClient/readme.md

-﻿This project contains a simple (and minimal) library to query the poke api.
+﻿This project contains a simple library to query the poke api.

 This can be added to any project by calling the AddPokeApiClient() extension method on IServicesCollection.